 Below are the partial results to date for the 2019 State of the CF Union survey.
-If you missed the survey you can take it here.
 See how you compare with other CFML developers.
 Discover what most developers use for tools, languages, database and development methods.

 Can you help?
 If you have a blog, are on a ColdFusion list, LinkedIn, Facebook, Google group please share the survey so that we can get a more complete picture of the current State of the CF Union.
 Thanks!